Skip to main content

 Students choose what’s best for them

-Students have the freedom to choose whatever purchase option they feel works best for them.
-And all our Inclusive Access agreements include an "opt-out" option as required by U.S. Department of Education (DOE) regulations.
+Students are free to choose whatever purchase option they feel works best for them.

 See the impact of Inclusive Access in your state.